Charlie Chaplin – The Great Dictator

 We (meaning me and possibly you) hem and haw and verbally fence around the topic of theme.
 We think we know what it means, and yet it is perhaps the last thing we can identify about any story.

-Sometimes it is only after we have read or written the entire story that we begin to pick up the thread of a theme.
-And generally this only
+Sometimes it is only after we have read or written the entire story that we begin to pick up the thread of a

 Continue reading @: What Can Be Said About Theme?